 We will take a look at your previous medical history as well as any medications and supplements that you're taking.
 We’ll also take a thorough history on your neurological system and the functions associated with it.
 Depending on the case we will typically spend between 20 and 40 minutes just asking you about your condition.

 Our treatment varies considerably depending on your particular situation.
-These are primarily centred around a treatment known as vestibular rehabilitation which has been shown to be effective in treating the vertigo and dizziness aspects(8), but our care also includes nutritional advice and physical therapies for any musculoskeletal involvement.(9) Even though we are chiropractors, our treatment often differs dramatically from a typical chiropractic consultation.
+These are primarily centred around a treatment known as vestibular rehabilitation which has been shown to be effective in treating the vertigo and dizziness aspects(8) and exercise therapy.
+But our care also includes nutritional advice and physical therapies for any musculoskeletal involvement.(9) Even though we are chiropractors, our treatment often differs dramatically from a typical chiropractic consultation.
 As such you should not discount the possibility that we may be able to help you even if you have had chiropractic, osteopathic, or physiotherapy treatment in the past.

 (1) Dean, P.J.A. and A. Sterr, Long-term effects of mild traumatic brain injury on cognitive performance.
 Frontiers in Human Neuroscience, 2013.
 7: p.
 30.

 (2) What are the Potential Effects of TBI?
 2016 May 23, 2016 [cited 2016 8th Sept 2016]; Available from: http://www.cdc.gov/traumaticbraininjury/outcomes.html.

 (3) Leddy, J.J., et al., Rehabilitation of Concussion and Post-concussion Syndrome.
 Sports Health, 2012.
 4(2): p.
 147-54.

 (4) Costanza, A., et al., Review: Contact sport-related chronic traumatic encephalopathy in the elderly: clinical expression and structural substrates.
 Neuropathol Appl Neurobiol, 2011.
 37(6): p.
 570-84.